whisthq/whist/ecs-host-service/README.md

 # Fractal ECS Host Service

 This subfolder contains the code for the Fractal ECS host service, which is responsible for orchestrating mandelboxes on Fractal EC2 instances, which are referred to as **hosts** throughout the codebase.
-The host service is responsible for making Docker calls to start and stop mandelboxes, for enabling multiple mandelboxes to run concurrently on the same host by dynamically assigning TTYs, and for passing startup data to the mandelboxes from the Fractal webserver(s), like DPI.
+The host service is responsible for making Docker calls to start and stop mandelboxes, for enabling multiple mandelboxes to run concurrently on the same host by dynamically assigning TTYs, and for passing startup data to the mandelboxes from the Fractal webserver.
 If you are just interested in what endpoints the host service exposes (i.e. for developing on the client application or webserver, check the file `httpserver/server.go`).

 ## Development